 There are well established methods for preparing natural clay mineral samples for use in experimental work.3 The STx-1b montmorillonite ordered from the clays society was originally a calcium montmorillonite, but was converted to sodium montmorillonite for easier comparison to other studies.
 This was achieved by first dispersing the clay with 1 M NaCl, then siphoning the suspended <0.2 µm clay fraction by successively centrifuging and suspending the clay eight times in DI water.
 The suspension was flocculated with saturated NaCl, and excess solution removed via centrifugation.
 The clay suspension was then treated with a 1 M sodium acetate solution (pH 5) to remove residual carbonate minerals.
 The resulting Na-equilibrated montomorillonite was then centrifuged and equilibrated with the experimental background solution (10 mM NaCl), centrifuged again, dried at 70 °C overnight, and then gently powdered using mortar and pestle.
 This dried powder was added directly to the experiments.

 All prepared minerals’ surface area was measured using a BET surface area analyzer (table S1).
-Ferrihydrite had to be dried for this analysis, and pyrite held anaerobically until right before analysis.
+Ferrihydrite was dried for this analysis, and pyrite was held anaerobically until analysis.

 Displacement of H+ from mineral surfaces can cause sorption experiments to drift in pH over time, requiring some pH adjustment.
 Following the equilibration period (24 hours), pH was checked and re-titrated to the desired value if necessary; if the pH deviated more than 0.1 pH units, the bottle was allowed to re-equilibrate for 15 minutes after titration, and the re-titration process repeated.
 This process was sufficient to maintain the experimental pHs described.

-Analytical Methods: Background concentrations Ra were measured on the scintillation counter to develop a limit of blank of 1.4 counts per second (cps), and activities are reported in this work only for samples that exceeded this value by a factor of 1.5.
+Analytical Methods: Background concentrations Ra were measured through scintillation counting to develop a limit of blank of 1.4 counts per second (cps), and activities are reported in this work only for samples that exceeded this value by a factor of 1.5.
 Most of the supernatant samples collected from the ferrihydrite isotherm, pH 9, did not meet this requirement, so solid associated Ra on the filtered ferrihydrite itself was counted using gamma spectroscopy.
 A Canberra low energy germanium detector and multichannel analyzer was calibrated using a multinuclide standard from Eckert and Ziegler (www.ezag.com), and 226Ra activities were determined using Canberra Genie software using the 186 keV peak.
 The solid samples on PES filters were placed in scintillation vials, and counted directly on the counter, with the resulting counts being adjusted for ferrihydrite loss during filtration.
 Gamma spectroscopy was also used to quantify and confirm the 226Ra standard curve used in scintillation counting.

 Table S1: Mineral BET Surface Areas